tobegit3hub/seagull/docs/2014-10-26-use-bower-to-manage-dependency.md

 [中文文档](2014-10-26-use-bower-to-manage-dependency-zh.md)

 Bower is the tool to manage dependency for web.
-Seagull also uses Bower to manage my JavaScript dependency.
+Seagull also uses Bower to manage our JavaScript dependency.
 Why don't we just download the js files to use?
 Because it's not a standard way and hard to maintain.
 One more problem is that it's inconvenient to upgrade the dependent libraries.

 ## Official Tutorial